togostanza/ts/doc/Getting-Started.md

 ## Download `ts`

-Download latest release binary from https://github.com/togostanza/ts/releases.
+Download the latest binary release of `ts` from https://github.com/togostanza/ts/releases.

 ## Install `ts`

 Extract the archive and put `ts` binary into the directory that is in your `PATH`.

-## Creating stanza provider
+## Creating a stanza provider

-Crete a directory for a stanza provider, which contains stanzas.
+Crete a directory for a stanza provider.
+In this example, we'll be creating a directory named my_provider.

 ```sh
 $ mkdir my_provider